Alifasihy/Ali-anaconda/README.md

 	}
 		We also need to check if the snake is moving in the opposite direction of the new, intended direction.
 This will prevent our snake from reversing, such as when you press the right arrow key when the snake is moving to the left.

-To incorporate the change_direction function, we can use the addEventListener on the document to listen for when a key is pressed; then we can call changeDirection with the keydown event.
+To incorporate the changeDirection function, we can use the addEventListener on the document to listen for when a key is pressed; then we can call changeDirection with the keydown event.

          document.addEventListener("keydown", changeDirection)
  ## Adding boundary condition
 To prevent our snake from moving infinitely, we need to add boundary conditions.
-For this, let’s make the function has_game_ended, which returns true when the game has ended and false if otherwise.
+For this, let’s make the function hasGameEnded, which returns true when the game has ended and false if otherwise.

 There are two cases in which the game can end: